 These 8 planets are “Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune”.
 Whereas 5 dwarf planets in our solar system are “Pluto, Ceres, Eris, Haumea, and Makemake” and these 5 are officially accepted by IAU.

-There are other dwarf worlds in our solar system that has not considered by IAU yet.
+There are other dwarf worlds in our solar system that has not been considered by IAU yet.
 These are known as “near-certain”, “most-likely”, or “possible” dwarf planets.

 According to an estimation, there may be more than 10,000 of the near-certain dwarf planets in our solar system.
 And only in the Kuiper belt region, there may be over 200 in numbers of it.